 EN 4365.
 Shakespeare Studies I. 3 Semester Hours.

 This course focuses on Shakespeare’s dramatic and poetic genius through critical student of selected works, to understand how the Bard’s use of literary elements, motifs, and conventions generate themes of the works, as well as how those works were influenced by a variety of social and cultural issues and how they continue to influence society and culture.

 This course explores the rise and development of the novel through political, gender, class, and cultural analyses.

 EN 4381.
 Nineteenth Century British Literature.
 3 Semester Hours.

-This course will cover the poetry and prose of the Romantic and Victorian periods.
-The course will consider the influence of historical, social, political, and philosophical thought on the literature and the effect of ideas developed during this time on contemporary thinking. (formerly EN 3358 or EN 3360).
+This course covers the poetry and prose of the Romantic and Victorian periods.
+It considers the influence of historical, social, political, and philosophical thought on the literature and the effect of ideas developed during this time on contemporary thinking.

 EN 4398.
 Modernism.
 3 Semester Hours.

 This course tracks Modernism as a concept from its beginnings as a major aesthetic and philosophical revolt to its evolution as it is reflected in a variety of literary works.

 EN 5325.
 Classical Literature of the Western World.
 3 Semester Hours.